scbabacus/json-server/README.md

 ```

 ## The Test Library API Reference
 Utilities that are commonly required for convenience in creating mock API are preloaded by default.
 This bundle of utilities can be accessed under `lib` namespace.
-They can be used in any expressions evaluation on both service definition file and the template files.
+They can be used in any expression evaluations on both service definition file and the template files.

 ### lib.condition()
 Use as an expression in place of `if` statement.
 Condition returns the `then` evaluation if the `condition` is true.
 Otherwise, it returns the result of `else` evaluation.
+> Note: The `if` and the conditional expression in Javascript can also be used.
+This interface is just provided for convenience.
 #### Declaration:
 `lib.condition(condition: boolean, then: () => any, else: () => any): any`

-### example
+#### example
 ```json
 {
   "days": "${lib.condition(ctx.days > 30, () => days - 10, () => days + 20)}"